A short proof of the straightening theorem: Introduction

-It is therefore somewhat surprising that the only complete proof of the theorem in the literature to this day is the original one in \cite{HTT}.
-Lurie's approach starts by writing both sides as $\infty$-categories associated to simplicial model categories via the coherent nerve $\cnerv$ (applied to the bifibrant objects); recall that this is a functor $\cnerv \colon \Cat^{\sSet} \rightarrow \sSet$ that assigns an $\infty$-category to every category enriched in Kan complexes.
+It is therefore somewhat surprising that the only complete proof of the theorem in the literature at the time of writing is the original one in \cite{HTT}.\footnote{During the revision process of this manuscript Cisinski and Nguyen in fact gave another full proof in \cite{CisNgucurrent}.} Lurie's approach starts by writing both sides as $\infty$-categories associated to simplicial model categories via the coherent nerve $\cnerv$ (applied to the bifibrant objects); recall that this is a functor $\cnerv \colon \Cat^{\sSet} \rightarrow \sSet$ that assigns an $\infty$-category to every category enriched in Kan complexes.
 The left-hand side of the straightening equivalence underlies the cartesian model structure on the category $\mSet/S^\sharp$ of marked simplicial sets over $S$, and the right hand side underlies the projective model structure on the category of simplicially enriched functors $\CC(S)^\op \rightarrow \mSet$, where $\CC$, the path-category functor, is the left adjoint to the coherent nerve and $\mSet$ is equipped with the marked Joyal model structure; it satisfies $\cnerv(\mSet) \simeq \mathrm{Cat}_\infty$.
 For the left hand side this translation is essentially a triviality and for the right hand side it is an instance of a general principle: Lurie shows that for any sufficiently nice simplicial model category $\mathfrak M$ the category of simplically enriched functors $\CC(S) \rightarrow \mathfrak M$ has $\Fun(S,\cnerv(\mathfrak M))$ as its underlying $\infty$-category.

 The present paper is concerned with the remaining step, which is the most arduous in Lurie's treatment.
 Namely, we provide a new proof of the following result:

 \begin{theorem*} For any $\infty$-category $S$ the marked straightening-unstraightening adjunction